hydroper-jet/lang/spec/1.0/source/src/overview/exceptions.md

 # Exceptions

-JetWork supports throwing errors as in Java, in the form of unchecked exceptions that may occur during program execution.
+Jet supports throwing errors as in Java, in the form of unchecked exceptions that may occur during program execution.

 ```
 function task(): void {